P7h/StormTweetsURLShortening/README.md

 ### Local Mode:
 Local mode can also be run on Windows environment without installing any specific software or framework as such.<br>
-In local mode, this application can be run from command line by invoking the following command:<br>
+In local mode, this application can be run from command line by invoking:<br>

     mvn clean compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=urlshorten.topology.UnshortenTopology